 Stephanie is a second-year master’s student in the Eliot-Pearson Department of Child Study and Human Development at Tufts University, where she is concentrating in Clinical-Developmental Health and Psychology.
 She received a B.A. in Psychology from Boston University in 2018.
 During her first year at Tufts, Stephanie worked at the Eliot Pearson Children’s School as a graduate fellow in one of the preschool classrooms and undertook a year-long project aimed at fostering emotional self-regulation in young preschoolers.
 She is currently working on her thesis utilizing TIER data from the Massachusetts Healthy Families Evaluation-Phase 2 Early Childhood Study to explore the relations among maternal depression in early childhood, maternal attachment representation, and children’s later behavioral and socioemotional functioning.

-Rosie Rohrs is a doctoral student at the Eliot-Pearson Department of Child Study and Human Development.
+Rosie Rohrs (she/her) is a doctoral student at the Eliot-Pearson Department of Child Study and Human Development.
 Rosie graduated from the University of North Carolina at Chapel Hill with a Bachelor’s degree in Psychology and Political Science.
 She was a member of the Peer Relations Lab, where she studied depression, risk behaviors, and peer relationships among adolescents.
 After graduating from UNC, she worked at the Center for Child and Family Policy at Duke University.
 At Duke, Rosie worked on a randomized control trial of Family Centered Treatment, an evaluation of East Durham Children’s Initiative, and a study of children’s interactions with healthcare and social service systems after experiencing maltreatment.
 Rosie is interested in parent and child mental health, family functioning, and child maltreatment prevention.